mccajm/mccajm.github.io/index.md

 **Publications**

-**McCarthy, Adam**, Ben Smyth, and Elizabeth A. Quaglia.
-"Hawk and Aucitas: e-auction schemes from the Helios and Civitas e-voting schemes."
-International Conference on Financial Cryptography and Data Security.
+McCarthy, Adam, Ben Smyth, and Elizabeth A. Quaglia. *"Hawk and Aucitas: e-auction schemes from the Helios and Civitas e-voting schemes"* International Conference on Financial Cryptography and Data Security.
 Springer Berlin Heidelberg, 2014.

 **Theses**